anbuchelva/blog-old/source/_posts/Blogging-in-the-Hard-Way.md

 I have started this blog in last November, after that I did not write anything, as like the way it happens every time.
 We start something and forget, until we make it as routine.
 Meanwhile, I was doing some analysis and checks, etc on the blogging platform.
 Like to share the same here..
 <!---more--->
 # The Staitc Blog Platform
 Why Static Blog?
-I have tried using the ready-made blogging platforms such as Blogger, WordPress, etc., But I settled with Static blogging platform, for its simplicity and speed, also I don't want to try something in a hard way to make it work (_Actually setting up a static blog is not that hard_).
+I have tried using the ready-made blogging platforms such as Blogger, WordPress, etc., But I settled with Static blogging platform, for its simplicity and speed, also I want to try something in a hard way to make it work (_Actually setting up a static blog is not that hard_).

 I can write posts when I am off line, using a notepad++.
 Then just push to git repository when I connected to Internet.
 Git provides the history / version control for all the modifications that I do.
 If I feel a change that I made recently not working, I can just use `git revert` command to go back to the previous state.